The program includes the following course components:

 - A research core that provides the methodological competencies to produce original research as well as the ability to critically evaluate published scholarship.

-- Mentored research and teaching practicum.
+- Mentored research and teaching experiences that promote students’ pedagogical and empirical skills.

 Upon completion of the PhD in Educational Theory and Practice, graduates will be prepared to: